 RetroMobile was held from 8 to 17 February 2008 in Paris.
 An auction was organised by Bonhams during the fair and there was a Cottin Desgouttes on sale.
 While browsing the various booths, we also found an advert for Steigboy including a letter from Cottin & Desgouttes (see Advertisements) as well a a remarkable book on the Mont Ventoux hill climb by Maurice Louche (see References).

 The Bonhams area was beautiful, with many incredibly nice cars, most remarkably restored.
 Lot 101, a 1920 Cottin Desgouttes cruiser marked "Sapeurs Pompier Odenas Rhône" certainly needed a good restoration, however it was bought for over 30 000 euros.
 There is a description of the car at Bonhams.

 Lyon, November 9 to 11, 2007.
 A 1911 Cottin-Desgouttes de 1911 was exhibited on the stand of the Automobile Club d'Aix-en-Provence.
-Pictures are available in the "Lettre de la Fondation de l'automobile Marius-Berliet" and on the the web site of the Club.
+Pictures are available in the "Lettre de la Fondation de l'automobile Marius-Berliet".

 Read the "Point d'Actu" at the Bibliothèque de Lyon about the exhibit that was organized in June 2007